• Skip to primary navigation

 slices of baguette topped with bay leaf, goat cheese, walnut and rosemary

 Another classic French salad is the Salade de chèvre chaud.
-Warmed goat cheese is given a Provençal aromatic touch with bay leaves and fresh rosemary or dried herbes de Provence.
+Warmed goat cheese is given a Provençal aromatic touch with bay leaves, fresh rosemary, thyme or dried herbes de Provence.

 baking tray of stuffed zucchini boats topped with cheese, breadcrumbs, nuts and herbs